 Chronic wastes disease (cwd)

 An animal infected with CWD may not show warning signs until the later stages of the disease.
 Deer showing signs of CWD appear emaciated, exhibit abnormal behavior such as staggering or standing with poor posture, salivate excessively, very thin body structure, and look malnutrition, or carry their head and ears lower than a normal whitetail.

-Currently there has never been a verified or certified case of CWD in within the State of Indiana.
+Currently, there has never been a verified or certified case of CWD within the State of Indiana.